 When you leave ghee out, it stays either liquid or soft, ready to be added to my Bulletproof coffee or to accommodate my morning omelet.

-But don’t make the same genius mistake I made when I first attempted to make ghee!
-I did what everyone does these days – and searched the Google for an answer.
-And I found one that I tried.
-It was made well, I guess, but the recipe didn’t say which part of the separated liquids and solids is supposed to be strained into the jar.
-I’m afraid I threw out the ghee and kept the solids which were, of course, a disaster.
-Yeah, the milk solids to throw out are white, and the beautiful golden liquid is what you want :).
+But don’t make the same genius mistake my friend once made when she first attempted to make ghee years back!
+She did what everyone does – searched the Google for an answer.
+It was good (I guess), but the recipe didn’t say which part of the separated liquids and solids is supposed to be strained into the jar.
+In other words, which one is the GHEE???!!!!
+So she threw out the ghee and kept the solids.
+A disaster.
+Yeah, the milk solids to throw out are the white stuff, and the beautiful golden liquid is what you want :).

 Well, I make my ghee usually while I’m cooking other, multiple dishes, and can’t stand above the stove, watching ghee.
-So here is my super simple way: preheat the oven to 250°F. Place two whole Kerrygold Irish Butters (I use unsalted but it’s up to you) into an ovenproof dish that is big enough for the butter but also good to hold when the hot ghee is ready to be strained and poured into a jar.
-From 2 bars of butter (or 4 American split ones) you will get 16 oz of liquid ghee.
+So here is my super simple way: preheat the oven to 250°F. Place two whole Kerrygold Irish Butters (I use unsalted but it’s up to you) into an ovenproof dish that’s big enough for the butter but also good to hold when the hot ghee is ready to be strained and poured into a jar.
+From 2 bars of butter (or 4 American split ones) you will get about 16 oz of liquid ghee.

-Place the dish with butter into the oven, turn the timer for 2 hours and go do other things.
+Place the dish with butter into the oven, turn the timer for 90 minutes and go do other things.
 No need to check on it, or attend it in any way, until the timer beeps and you take it out of the oven.

-I also started gently seasoning my ghee – by adding 3-4 cloves, 1-2 bay leaves and enjoy the very mild, gentle flavor.
+I also started gently seasoning my ghee – by adding 3-4 cloves, or 1-2 bay leaves and enjoy the very mild, gentle flavor.
 Just imagine how great your next Chicken Tikka Masala will taste!!!
 And please, let me know how it went!